This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 Hospital Bag Checklist Printable

-It includes a list of FREE baby products for mom / baby that you can get by using the promo code MUMINTHEWOODS.
-Things such as hooded towels, belly band, baby wrap, etc. Check them out!
+Here’s two more checklists of things that you will need for baby’s arrival: The Ultimate Newborn Baby Checklist and The Ultimate Baby Toiletries List.
+They include a list of FREE baby products for mom / baby that you can get by using the promo code MUMINTHEWOODS.
+Things such as hooded towels, belly band, baby wrap, etc.

 I also have a checklist with everything you need for postpartum recovery: The Ultimate Postpartum Care Kit.